wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/syscheck.rst

 ^^^^^^^^^^^^^^^

 .. versionadded:: 3.4.0
+.. deprecated:: 3.8.0

 Specifies if Syscheck should delete the local snapshots that are not currently being monitorized.
+Since version 3.8.0, Syscheck will always purge those snapshots.

 +--------------------+---------+
 | **Default value**  | yes     |